Canon G1 X vs Panasonic GM1

-The Canon PowerShot G1 X and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in January 2012 and October 2013.
+The Canon PowerShot G1 X and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in January 2012 and October 2013.
 The G1X is a fixed lens compact, while the GM1 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X) and a Four Thirds (GM1) sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 14.2 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X vs Panasonic GM1

 The physical size and weight of the Canon G1 X and the Panasonic GM1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.